 Add the milk and tomato sauce, mix well.

 Simmer on low heat uncovered until sauce thickens and the chicken is cooked and tender, about 15 minutes.
+Check for salt and add more if needed.

 Serve over basmati rice and garnish with cilantro with a side of naan bread.